DAN 004 wuz ere takin over ur druft

 - Prototype and Prototype 2 both have an attack called Groundspike.
 PC slams his hand in the ground, his biomass travels some distance underground and erupts from beneath the surface as sharp, menacing spikes before retracting.
 The drawback is that it takes a while to perform, and most of the time you are literally rooted up to a place and vulnerable.

-- Reboot: During Matrix vs Megabyte climatic fight, Megabyte is briefly stuck in the wall.
+- Reboot.
+During Matrix vs Megabyte climatic fight, Megabyte is briefly stuck in the wall.
 Enzo attacks him from behind, but then Megabyte frees his arm, sending Matrix flying in the process.
 Almost immediately after, Megabyte gets his Wolverine Claws lodged in the roof long enough for Matrix to recover.

-- In Shadow Raiders finale, Graveheart finishes Blokk by shoving his powerglove into his abdomen, nearly resulting in unintentional Taking You with Me when Blokk falls off the ledge.
+- In the Shadow Raiders finale, Graveheart finishes Blokk by shoving his powerglove into his abdomen, nearly resulting in unintentional Taking You with Me when Blokk falls off the ledge.
 Graveheart manages to hold them both with his other hand long enough to slip out the powerglove, letting Blokk fly.